Northern Berber languages: Members of the continuum

 The eastern boundaries of the North Berber varieties are uncertain.
 Some linguists include the Nafusi and Ghadames languages, while others do not.
-Most regard Ghadamès as lying outside of Northern Berber, but the Ethnologue does not.
+Most regard Ghadamès as lying outside of Northern Berber, but Ethnologue does not.

 There is no authoritative answer as to whether the Northern Berber varieties constitute languages rather than dialects.
 Some academics believe that not only Northern Berber but all the Berber languages are dialects of a single language, whereas others come up with much higher counts.
-At any rate, mutual comprehensibility among the Northern Berber varieties is high, though not perfect.
+At any rate, mutual comprehensibility among the Northern Berber varieties is high, though not perfect, and mutual influence between the varieties prevents clear-cut boundaries from being drawn.